-The surviving spouse must begin taking payments from the plan by December 31 of the year following the year of the participant's death, or by December 31 of the year the participant would have attained age 701/2, whichever is later.
+The surviving spouse must begin taking payments from the plan by Dec.
+31 of the year following the year of the participant's death, or by Dec.
+31 of the year the participant would have attained age 701⁄2, whichever is later.

 Distributions to surviving spouses are generally subject to the same withholding requirements as plan participants.
-A surviving spouse's rollover options are described in the Special Tax Notice beginning on page 7.
+A surviving spouse's rollover options are described in the Special Tax Notice.

-Non-spouse beneficiaries must begin taking payments within one year of the participant's death or must take the entire amount by December 31 of the year containing the fifth anniversary of the participant's death.
+Non-spouse beneficiaries must begin taking payments within one year of the participant's death or must take the entire amount by Dec.
+31 of the year containing the fifth anniversary of the participant's death.

-For a detailed description of rollover options and their tax consequences, see the Special Tax Notice beginning on page 7.
+For a detailed description of rollover options and their tax consequences, see the Special Tax Notice.